uc-griffiwl/it3038c-scripts-1/Labs/lab7/README.md

 # Uploading / Downloading Files

 This module also comes with SFTP support.
-Example code for how it is used:
+Example code for how it is used Upload
-Upload
 ```javascript
 Set-SCPFile -LocalFile C:\Users\Administrator\Documents\lab7.txt -RemotePath "/home/cechuser/lab7/testinglab7" -ComputerName 192.168.33.108 -Credential (Get-Credential cechuser)